Sikorsky CH-53E Super Stallion: 1980s

+The CH-53E Super Stallion entered service in 1981 with the United States Marine Corps.

 The Super Stallion variant first entered service with the creation of Heavy Marine Helicopter Squadron 464 at Marine Corps Air Station New River, North Carolina.
-Two more squadrons were created at Marine Corps Air Station Tustin, California over the next several years, HMH-465 and HMH-466.
+Two more squadrons were created at Marine Corps Air Station Tustin, California, over the next several years, HMH-465 and HMH-466.
 In addition, one West Coast training squadron, HMT-301, was given Super Stallions as was one more East Coast squadron, HMH-772, out of a reserve base at NASJRB Willow Grove, Pennsylvania.
 Since then, other Marine heavy-lift squadrons have retired their CH-53As and Ds, replacing them with Es.

 The Marine Corps CH-53E had its first shipboard deployment in 1983 when four CH-53E helicopters from HMH-464 deployed aboard USS Iwo Jima as part of the 24th Marine Amphibious Unit (24th MAU).
 During this deployment, Marines were sent ashore in Beirut, Lebanon, as peacekeepers, and established perimeters at and near the Beirut International Airport.
 On 23 October 1983, a truck bomb detonated by terrorists destroyed the Marine barracks in Beirut, killing nearly 240 service members as they slept.
 CH-53E helicopters from the 24th MAU provided critical combat support during this operation.

 1990s

 In 1991, two CH-53Es, along with several CH-46 Sea Knight helicopters, were sent to evacuate U.S. and foreign nationals from the U.S. embassy in Mogadishu, Somalia—Operation Eastern Exit—as violence enveloped the city during the Somalian Civil War.

 During Operation Desert Storm, MH-53E shipboard-based Sea Dragons were used for mine-clearing operations in the Persian Gulf off Kuwait.

+In April 1992, CH-53E Super Stallions from HMM-266, operating out of Naval Air Station Sigonella, were used in Operation Hot Rock to airlift and drop large concrete blocks into lava channels on Mount Etna in an effort to divert lava flows threatening the town of Zafferana Etnea.

 On 8 June 1995, Captain Scott O'Grady, an F-16 Fighting Falcon pilot shot down over Bosnia, was rescued by two CH-53Es.

+In March 1997, CH-53E Super Stallions participated in the evacuation of nearly 900 American citizens and other civilians in Tirana, Albania as part of a non-combatant evacuation Operation Silver Wake.